UniMath/agda-unimath/src/metric-spaces/monotonic-premetric-structures.lagda.md

 ## Definitions

-### The property of being a montonic premetric structure
+### The property of being a monotonic premetric structure

 ```agda
 module _